CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ```

    ![](./media/ss-62.png)

-   >run_multi_agent_with_user_info():
-   >- This function extends the original multi-agent logic to handle personalized user interactions and automated ticket creation.
-   >- It detects a CREATE_TICKET block in the agent’s response, extracts details (subject, body, tags, requester info), and automatically triggers Freshdesk ticket creation.
-   >- Once the ticket is created, it dynamically replaces the block with a confirmation message showing ticket ID, subject, and URL.

-   >interactive_ticket_creation():
-   >- Introduces a guided manual ticket creation flow where the user can enter the ticket subject and description directly through prompts.
-   >- It then calls the Freshdesk tool asynchronously to create the ticket and displays the confirmation details interactively in the terminal.

 1. Once done, please save the file.
 Click on the **file** option from top menu, select **save** to save the file.